 Presents the history of various specialties in medical imaging, and the technologist's role in the health care team.
 Safety and ethics, accreditation, certification and professional organizations will also be discussed.

-Prerequisite: MEDI 201 or RADT 201, and acceptance into a medical imaging clinical program.
+Prerequisite: MEDI 201 and acceptance into a medical imaging clinical program.

 Offered: Fall.